ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create/basic_markup.md

 ---
 $title: Create your AMP HTML page
 $order: 1
 description: 'Use HTTPS: When creating AMP pages and content, you should strongly consider using the HTTPS protocol (vs. HTTP).
-Although, HTTPS is not required for the AMP document itself or...'
+Although, HTTPS is not required for the AMP document itself or ...'
 author: pbakaus
 contributors:
   - bpaduch